MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/move-staffhub-teams-to-shifts-in-teams.md

 The Shifts app in Teams provides a simple approach to managing schedules and the constant flow of shift swaps and cancellations that occur on a daily basis.
 Team members can access their schedule and shift information directly in the app and across their devices to set their preferences, manage their schedules, and request time off.

 This article walks you through how to move your organization’s StaffHub teams and schedule data to Shifts in Teams.
 Whether you’re a small business with one or two StaffHub teams or a large enterprise with hundreds of StaffHub teams, here you’ll find the admin guidance you need to help make your transition to Teams successful.
+You must be a global admin to perform the steps in this article.

+If you haven't already done so, have a look through the [StaffHub retirement FAQ](microsoft-staffhub-to-be-retired.md) to get answers to questions you may have.

 ## What you need to know about the move to Teams